emmywritescode/Construction-Project-Management-Report/README.md

 ## Analysis and Visualization
 Analysis of the construction project management tasks revealed the following:
 - Most of the itemized tasks were safety related.
 This is expected due to the changing nature of construction sites, safety must be prioritized.
 - The Main Contractor was needed to action majority of the tasks.
-As the Main Contractor is in charge of the construction site, this is expected.
+As the Main Contractor is in charge of the construction site, this is also expected.
 - The average time taken for a task status to change was 11 days.
 - While the average time taken for a task to be completely resolved was 12 days, tasks associated with the Design Team took 48 days to be resolved.
 This is common with design tasks but it can be improved.
 - The reason most tasks were created was due to 'Housekeeping'.
 This indicates a high level of safety awareness.
 - Priority for most tasks were itemized as 'Behavioral Failure'.
-This means that these tasks, if not handled effectively, could negatively impact project outcomes.
+This means these tasks, if not handled effectively, could negatively impact project outcomes.

 ![](construction.jpg)